1. AGREED PRINCIPLES AND CRITERIA

 (c) Admission Procedure for entry to JCG from JCP

 Due to the close relationship between the two schools as one College, the admission procedures from JCP to JCG will be different from other Island feeder schools.
 Children from JCP have the right of automatic transfer into JCG.
+Entry to JCG from JCP is based on all JCP fees being paid at the time of leaving JCP.
+Any outstanding debt will result in the JCG place being withdrawn.

 Should the Headteacher or Principal have concerns about the appropriateness of a place at JCG, a meeting with parents will be arranged.